 What are your professional registrations?

-I am registered with the British Association for Counselling and Psychotherapy, the UK Council for Psychotherapy and with the Northern Guild for Psychotherapy and Counselling, and work to their codes of ethics and practice.
+I am registered with the British Association for Counselling and Psychotherapy and with the Northern Guild for Psychotherapy and Counselling, and work to their codes of ethics and practice.